jow-/ucode/tutorials/02-syntax.md

 Numeric values are either stored as signed 64bit integers or as IEEE 756 double value.
-Conversion between integer and double values can happen implicitly, e.g. through numeric operations, or explicitely, e.g. by invoking functions such as `int()`.
+Conversion between integer and double values can happen implicitly, e.g. through numeric operations, or explicitly, e.g. by invoking functions such as `int()`.

 ### 2. Variables